-Course e Category Professional Core Course Code 20DS7T11 Course е Туре Theory 3-0-0-3 Prereq uisites Python Programming Internal 30 Assessment Semester 70 End Examination 100 Total Marks COUR SE OBJECT IVES 1 To provide a comprehensive knowledge of data science using Python 2 To learn the essential concepts of dat a analytics and data visualization 3 To understar nd the data loading from various file formats COUR SE OUTCON MES Cognitivo Upon s successful con apletion of the course, t he student will be able to: Cognitive level CO1 Apply princip oles of NumPy and Pand as to the analysis of data.
-K2 CO2 Apply princip les of Pandas to the anal ysis of data.
-K2 CO3 Make use of various file formats in loading and storage of data F CO4 Identify and apply the need and impo rtance of pre-processing techniques K2 CO5 Show the res sults and present them in a pictorial format К3
+, , Course e Category Professional Core Course Code 20DS7T11 Course е Туре Theory 3-0-0-3 Prereg uisites Python Programming Internal 30 30 Assessment Semester 70 End Examination 100 Total Marks COUR SE OBJECT IVES 1 To provide a comprehensive knowled dge of data science using Python 2 To learn the essential concepts of dat ta analytics and data visualization 3 To understar nd the data loading from various file formats COUR SE OUTCON MES Cami 4: Upon successful con npletion of the course, t the student will be able to: Cogni CO1 Apply princip oles of NumPy and Pand as to the analysis of data.
+K2 , CO2 Apply princip les of Pandas to the anal ysis of data.
+K2 • CO3 Make use of various file formats in loading and storage of data CO4 Identify and apply the need and importance of pre-processing techniques CO5 Show the res sults and present them in a pictorial format К3